ytgov/forms-service/README.md

 - all: a single content package that embeds all of the compiled modules (bundles and content packages) including any vendor dependencies
 - analyse: this module runs analysis on the project which provides additional validation for deploying into AEMaaCS

+## How to set up local development

+Ensure node is install and its version is great or equal to v20.18.0+

+    node --version
+    v20.18.0

+Install dev dependencies (mainly for linters and formatters)

+    npm install

+Initialize Husky (commit hooks)

+    npm run prepare

+## How to commit code

+Run the following git commit would trigger lint-staged to auto lint/format staged files

+    git commit -m "commit message here"

+Run the following git push command would trigger mvn clean verify command to ensure it builds successfully before pushing to the git repo

+    git push

+## How to deploy code (Optional)

+Add cloud manager origin

+    git remote add cm-origin https://git.cloudmanager.adobe.com/governmentofyukon/FormsSandbox-p125405-uk97084/

+Force push to dev branch on CM git repo to trigger deploy to DEV environment

+    git push cm-origin dev --force

+Force push to main branch on CM git repo to trigger deploy to STG environment

+    git push cm-origin main --force

 ## How to build

 To build all the modules run in the project root directory the following command with Maven 3: